reahl/reahl/reahl-doc/doc/features/validation.rst

    `JQuery <http://www.jquery.org>`_ and the `JQuery validation plugin
    <http://docs.jquery.com/Plugins/Validation>`_.

-The code in this section is the complete listing of a Reahl web application which demonstrates the validation of a single item that can be input by a user.

-The application will render a sole text input on its home page:
+Reahl does validation of user input differently.
+You declare what Fields of an object can be input by a user.
+When creating an Input Widget, you link it to such a Field.
+The same Field can be reused by different Inputs on different screens.
+(There's more to Fields than this, but this is the basic idea.)

+What you get is validations done in JavaScript on the browser, but *the same* validations are also performed server-side if the user switched off JavaScript or when a malicious attempt is done to try and circumvent your validations.

+Our example only has a single Input, with its EmailField:

    .. figure:: ../_build/screenshots/validation1.png
       :alt: Screenshot showing a single input.

-The user is expected to type a valid email address into the input.
-When the user types something into the input and hits tab (for example), the typed input is checked and a useful error message is
+If you type an invalid email address and hit tab, the typed input is checked and a specific error message is shown:
-shown:

    .. figure:: ../_build/screenshots/validation2.png
       :alt: Screenshot showing a single input with invalid input, coloured red, with an accompanying error message.

-The error message changes while the user types.
-For example, if the user deletes the invalid email address, the message changes:
+The error message changes while the user types to indicate a different ValidationConstraint is now failing:

    .. figure:: ../_build/screenshots/validation3.png
       :alt: Screenshot showing a single input with invalid input, coloured red with a different accompanying error message.